HL7/fhir-shorthand/input/pagecontent/shorthand.md

 FSH introduces one additional type, **name**, used in declaring new items and referring to them within the context of FSH.
 A name is an unquoted text that begins with an upper case letter, and does not contain special characters other than - and _.  _Is this correct_?

+For editing purposes, FSH also supports multi-line strings, using triple quotation marks """ instead of single quotation marks.
+The line breaks are for visual convenience only; the definition of the string is not affected.

 ### Whitespace

 Repeated whitespace is not meaningful within FSH files.
 This: